Rucete ✏ Campbell Biology In a Nutshell

 1. The Electron Transport Chain (ETC)

-Function: Electrons from NADH and FADH₂ are transferred through these complexes, releasing energy used to pump protons into the intermembrane space, creating a proton gradient.
+- Function: Electrons from NADH and FADH₂ move through these complexes, releasing energy used to pump protons into the intermembrane space, creating a proton gradient.

 2. Chemiosmosis and ATP Synthesis

-Proton Gradient: The ETC establishes a high concentration of protons in the intermembrane space.
+- Proton Gradient: The ETC creates a high concentration of protons in the intermembrane space.

-ATP Synthase: Protons flow back into the mitochondrial matrix through this enzyme, driving the phosphorylation of ADP to ATP.
+- ATP Synthase: Protons flow back into the mitochondrial matrix through this enzyme, powering the phosphorylation of ADP to ATP.

 3. Oxygen's Role

-Final Electron Acceptor: Oxygen accepts electrons at the end of the ETC, combining with protons to form water.
+- Final Electron Acceptor: Oxygen accepts electrons at the end of the ETC and combines with protons to form water.

 In a Nutshell